-With the policy decision to create Ofcom as the convergence communications regulator in 2003, the argument for maintaining a separate PRS regulator could have proven impossible to sustain.
-For example, the current definition of PRS as offering -'some form of content, product or service that is charged to users' phone bills' (PPP Code 2008) is overlapping with other communications services in a convergent environment.
+With the creation of Ofcom as the convergence regulator in 2003, the argument for having a separate PRS regulator should have proven impossible to sustain.
+For example, the current definition of PRS as offering - 'some form of content, product or service that is charged to users' phone bills' (PPP Code 2008) is at best overlapping with other telecommunications services and at worst confusing.
 However, a number of factors are likely to explain the continued separation of PRS regulation from the rest of electronic communications in the UK.
-First, around the time of Ofcom's creation, not least because of the emergence of the Internet, a penchant was growing in Europe and beyond for adopting self-regulatory and co-regulatory systems (Simpson and Christou 2007).
+First, around the time of Ofcom's creation, not least because of the emergence of the Internet, a penchant was growing in Europe and beyond for adopting self-regulatory and co-regulatory systems.
 Since PRS was a rare example of the existence of such a system already, it was unlikely to have been disrupted and might even have been seen as an exemplar of future communications regulation in appropriate areas.
 Second, a significant part of the development of PRS over the last decade has been associated with the emergence and growth of online activity based around the Internet.
-There was uncertainty about how this new growth area would develop.
-Not only in the UK, but across the EU as a whole, significant pains were taken not to impose any traditional hierarchical communications regulatory model which might compromise the ability of UK firms to take commercial advantage of what was assumed to be a burgeoning global market for electronic network commerce (author's interview, 2004).
-Related to this and thirdly, the EU regulatory system for electronic communications was by the beginning of this decade an important consideration for national member state governments designing policy at the national level (Humphreys and Simpson 2008).
-The EU's Electronic Communications Regulatory Framework, agreed in 2002, excluded what were described as Information Society - or content - services.
-The framework also excluded regulation of broadcasting content because of national political sensitivities (Levy 1999).
+There was uncertainty about how this new growth are would develop.
+Not only in the UK, but across the EU as a whole, significant pains were taken not to impose any traditional hierarchical communications regulatory model which might compromise the ability of UK firms to take commercial advantage of what was assumed to be a burgeoning global market for electronic network commerce (author's interview).
+Related to this and thirdly, the EU regulatory system for electronic communications was by the beginning of this decade an important consideration for national member state governments designing policy at the national level.
+The EU's Electronic Communications Regulatory Framework, agreed in 2002, excluded what were described as Information Society - or online content services.
+The framework also excluded regulation of broadcasting content because of national political sensitivities.
 However, it is interesting to note that the EU's own policy review of convergence in the late 1990s which preceded the ECRF's agreement was driven initially by the motivation to create a convergence regulatory framework at EU level encompassing broadcasting.
 This radical approach was eventually pared down to the ECRF compromise, though the UK with a recent history of communications policy innovation became convinced of regulatory advantages in regulating broadcasting convergently, at the national level at least.
-Finally, and as important as any of the above reasons, the system regulated by ICSTIS since the mid 1980s was, on the whole, an efficacious performer.
-The daunting tasks of assimilating a complex and often controversial set of arrangements for more mainstream aspects of electronic communications could have led to a desire to leave well alone.
+Finally, and more mundanely, the system as regulated by ICSTIS since the mid 1980s was, on the whole, an efficacious performer.
+Combined with uncertainty over the future development of Internet-based information services in commercial terms promoted the desire to 'leave well alone' was promoted.